masknetgoal634/nearcore-deploy/README.md

 env:
   DOCKER_BUILDKIT: 1
 ```
-In our workflow we we have one job:
+In our workflow we have one job:
 ```
 jobs:
   build: